quarkusio/quarkus-quickstarts/kafka-quickstart/README.md

 ## Anatomy

-The application is composed of the following microservices:
+The application is composed of the following components:

 #### Producer

+The _producer_ application sends data to the Kafka broker.
+Two main components compose the application:

 * `QuoteProducer` generates uniquely identified quote requests and sends them to the Kafka topic `quote-requests`.
 It also consumes the Kafka topic `quotes` and relays received messages to the browser using Server-Sent Events.